 Dr. Schalch Lepe then inserts an endoscope to visualize and guide a small, flexible catheter into the nasal and sinus passages.
 This helps Dr. Schalch Lepe see exactly what is going on inside your sinuses and nasal passages.

 Once the required depth is met, the balloon catheter is positioned and then slowly inflated, causing it to push against the sinus walls, and dilate open the obstructed sinus passages.

-Once the passageway is opened, Dr. Schalch Lepe might suction or flush the sinuses out with saline rinse to completely remove blockages, after which the catheter and endoscope are removed, allowing the passageways to drain naturally.
+Once the passageway is opened, Dr. Schalch Lepe might suction or flush the sinuses out with saline rinse to completely remove blockages, after which the catheter and endoscope are removed, allowing for normal sinus drainage.

 This whole procedure takes approximately 45 minutes to an hour until completion.

 The majority of patients return home after the completion of their balloon sinuplasty.
 Generally, people might experience tenderness, swelling, and slight bloody discharge.
 We recommend that you avoid intense physical activity for several days, use your saline rinses daily and only blow your nose gently..

 This gives your body a chance to fully and rapidly heal.